Semantic

 To enable semantic search, you must first create one or more semantic indexes.

 During initial setup — either when installing TellusR or creating a new project — you’ll get the option to create default semantic indexes.
-If you select this option, these two sematic indexes will be created for your project:
+If you select this option, the following sematic indexes will be created for your project:

 • a main index for general text content, and